Why The New York Times’ “1619 Project” on U.S. Slavery is a Must Read History Lesson

 The History of slavery in the U.S. is a compelling narrative about our nation’s history and how 400 years later it still impacts society.

 “Since January, The Times Magazine has been working on an issue to mark the 400th anniversary of the first enslaved people arriving in America.
-Now, it includes a special section, a multipart audio series and more.”
+It includes a special section, a multipart audio series, and more.”
 We have been widely sharing it on Twitter and providing commentaries in the hope many will read about the “1619 Project.”

 [Tweet “The New York Times Presents The #1619Project.”]